 Necrosis vs Apoptosis

 Necrosis is the death of working cells in living tissue in the body.
-Necrosis can be caused by infection, trauma, toxins, and ionizing radiation, and in some instances is an adverse side effect of cancer treatment.
-The resultant dead tissue has a characteristic pale-yellow color and starts to decompose.
-The most common symptom of Necrosis is discoloration due to a lack of oxygen or the presence of hemosiderin.
+Necrosis can be caused by infection, trauma, toxins, and ionizing radiation, and in some instances, is an adverse side effect of cancer treatment.
+The resultant dead tissue has a characteristic pale-yellow colour and starts to decompose.
+The most common symptom of Necrosis is discolouration due to a lack of oxygen or the presence of hemosiderin.

 Apoptosis is a cell death that occurs in multicellular organisms for the benefit of the body.
-There are two types of Apoptosis: the intrinsic pathway and the extrinsic pathway.
+There are two types of Apoptosis: the intrinsic and extrinsic pathways.
 Apoptosis is essential for our survival but can be dangerous if it gets out of control.
 Apoptosis is the process of cell death that occurs when certain cells are prevented from dividing.

 Comparison Table